Kanye West 'is a very important part of our strategy,' Adidas CEO says

 He later tried to clarify his comments on Twitter.

 "Of course I know that slaves did not get shackled and put on a boat by free will," he wrote.
-"My point is for us to have stayed in that position even though the numbers were on our side means that we were mentally enslaved.
+"My point is for us to have stayed in that position even though the numbers were on our side means that we were mentally enslaved."

-In another tweet, he wrote, "The statement was an example of free thought.
+In another tweet, Kanye wrote, "The statement was an example of free thought.
 It was just an idea."

+Rorsted said the company would speak with West about the matter, but had not done so yet.

-Rorsted declined to tell Bloomberg how much revenue the Yeezy line brings in for Adidas.
-"Kanye and the Yeezy is a very important part of our brand, from a revenue standpoint less so, but it's a very important part of how we promote our products, particularly in the US and other parts of the world."
+Adidas has never broken out how much revenue the Yeezy line brings in.

+"Kanye and the Yeezy are a very important part of our brand, from a revenue standpoint less so," Rosted told Bloomberg.
+"Adidas is a large global company with a very strong presence around the world, and will continue to perform well. "

 Related: Lululemon has made a big comeback since its sheer pants nightmare

-Adidas has partnered with West since 2013, when the company signed him away from rival Nike.
+Adidas has partnered with West since 2013, when the company signed him away from rival Nike (NKE).
 In 2016, Adidas expanded its relationship with the rapper, calling it "the most significant partnership ever created between a non-athlete and an athletic brand."

+Since West signed with Adidas, Powell said Nike and other rivals have also signed more deals with non-athletes.
+But he said it's not clear whether those deals are really bringing in the additional sales to justify their cost.
+And he said the controversy over West's remarks could hurt the sales of even Adidas' non-Yeezy products.

+"It depends on how long the story lasts," Powell said.
+"I think Rosted's comments today, that they would be talking with West, were appropriate.
+But you never know what kind of celebrity backlash there is going to be in these cases.
+I think today's consumers want to know what a brand's values are.
+If those values don't align with their views, they're prepared to take their business elsewhere."

 The company on Thursday reported a 21% increase in North American sales over the past year, beating Nike and Under Armour.